-Reading Time: 3 minutes If you are a Rails 6.1+ user, you probably have noticed something is up in the past couple days.
+If you are a Rails 6.1+ user, you probably have noticed something is up in the past couple days.
 Good morning everyone!
 If you have a Rails app 6.1+, you probably noticed all of your bundle installs are failing!
-A gem, mimemagic, had a licensing issue and needed to yank all of its old (illegal)…
+A gem, mimemagic, had a licensing issue and needed to yank all of its old (illegal) versions and relicense.
+Your options:—…

 RubyConf Retrospective

-Reading Time: 4 minutes I made it through my first technical conference.
+Now just picture this hall littered with vendor's, con goers and lots of signs, and that was the RubyConf hallway track.
+I made it through my first technical conference.
 There was a lot more socializing, networking, and partying then I every thought there would be.
-These were 3 loooonnng days of non-stop learning, meeting incredible people and being a part of an awesome community that I didn’t even know existed 6 months ago.
-Man, it is…
+These were 3 loooonnng days of non-stop learning, meeting incredible people and being a part…

 The Calm Before the Conf

-Reading Time: 2 minutes I’m attending my first RubyConf tomorrow in L.A.
+I'm attending my first RubyConf tomorrow in L.A.
 This really is my first technical conference that I have ever attended.
-It is awesome that my employee is putting the time and money into growing me, and I really hope that I can use this as a learning experience, as well as growing my knowledge about…
+It is awesome that my employee is putting the time and money into growing me, and I really hope that I can use this as a learning experience, as well as growing my knowledge about the Ruby community.
+I was…

 Code Documentation – before, after, and during coding

-Reading Time: 4 minutes Sometimes you just need to started on some design for work on a larger ticket or new feature, you want to get your thoughts down and maybe start plotting out a code flow or some potential classes but what app do you reach for?
-So much of the time I reach for Google Docs, for…
+Sometimes you just need to started on some design for work on a larger ticket or new feature, you want to get your thoughts down and maybe start plotting out a code flow or some potential classes but what app do you reach for?
+So much of the time I reach for Google Docs, for my personal or professional work.…

 Introduction to OpenStruct

-Reading Time: 2 minutes Last week I had a task to start working with some CSV data pulled in from the database.
+Intro to OpenStruct Last week I had a task to start working with some CSV data pulled in from the database.
 There was already existing code working with the data, so I needed to make sure whatever changes were applied, that they were backwards compatible.
 The data was an csv representation of an array.
-The current code was…
+The current code was hard coded…

 Exploring Ruby IDE Options

-Reading Time: 2 minutes I have been working in Ruby and Rails a couple weeks now, but I don’t know if I have been entirely happy with any of the editors/IDE that I have worked with.
+I have been working in Ruby and Rails a couple weeks now, but I don't know if I have been entirely happy with any of the editors/IDE that I have worked with.
 Coming from a Java background I used Eclipse/Spring Tool Suite for all my development work.
-I knew the short cuts, how to browse…
+I knew the short cuts, how to browse quickly and easily, and nothing…

 Update on Ruby and Rails learning experience

-Reading Time: 2 minutes Even though I may not be writing about it, I am continuing my deep-dive into the word of Ruby.
+Even though I may not be writing about it, I am continuing my deep-dive into the word of Ruby.
 At work I am mostly focused on Rails.
 My app is Rails, and the tickets I am working on are Rails (with some haml and scss thrown in, yay for learning some front-end development!).
-Currently I…
+Currently I have been able to be…

 The problem with starting

-Reading Time: < 1 minute Sometimes there is just so much information and resources that making the first step takes a long time to decide, just because you don’t where to start.
+Sometimes there is just so much information and resources that making the first step takes a long time to decide, just because you don't where to start.
 There are so, so, so many free amazing resources for learning ruby that I keep on getting distracted jumping from one to the other.
-Today did not feel…
+Today did not feel like the best learning day.…

 Ruby Koans – Day 1 Progress